Posted June 3, 2011

 In recent months, there has been talk of razing the legendary Mineola Hotel in Fox Lake.
 This would be a terrible loss for Lake County's heritage.

-For those not familiar with the grand dame, the Mineola is located at 91 N. Cora Avenue, Fox Lake, and was built in 1884 by Members of the Chicago Board of Trade.
+For those unfamiliar with the grand dame, the Mineola is located at 91 N. Cora Avenue, Fox Lake, and was built in 1884 (or 1889) by the Mineola Club of Chicago (some have credited it to members of the Chicago Board of Trade).
 At the time, the Chain o' Lakes had a booming resort industry, due largely to increased access to the area by train.
 In 1882, the Wisconsin Central (later Soo Line) Railroad opened.

 The 100-room hotel boasted of hot and cold running water, a beautiful natural setting, boating, fishing and hunting opportunities, all for the affordable rate of $2 and up per day.
-It is believed the hotel's veranda was designed by Alphonse Howe & Charles Caskey, the architects of the famed Grand Hotel on Michigan's Mackinac Island.
+It is believed, but not confirmed that the hotel's veranda was designed by Alphonse Howe & Charles Caskey, the architects of the famed Grand Hotel on Michigan's Mackinac Island.
 The hotel was built as a private clubhouse for Chicago’s elite, but by 1891 it had been sold to Edson C. Howard, who remodeled it into a public hotel.

 As early as the 1910s, Fox Lake was known for its drinking and gambling establishments.
 The Chicago Tribune reported it was “…worse than in the levee districts of the city.”
 The situation in Fox Lake was in part due to Chicago’s efforts to “clean up” its own vice districts, which caused those districts to re-settle in the suburbs.
 The newspaper article added, “Probably the most vicious resort is the Mineola Hotel.
 All of the hotels are supplied with slot machines.”